AxisCommunications/modbus-acap/README.md

 ![Web UI Screenshot](images/web_ui_param_settings.png)

-Select if the ACAP should run in Server or Client mode and what AOA scenario's events it should subscribe to (default: Scenario 1).
+Select if the application should run in Server or Client mode and what AOA scenario's events it should subscribe to (default: Scenario 1).
 If you run in Client mode, also make sure you have set the right hostname/IP address for the Modbus server you want to send the events to.